realworldocaml/book/en/guided-tour.md

 `<-` syntax is for modification.
 Because the elements of the array are counted starting at zero, element `.(2)` is the third element.

-An odd type has cropped up in this example: `unit`.
-What makes `unit` different is that there is only one value of type `unit`, which is written `()`.
-Because there is only one value of type `unit`, that value doesn't really convey any information.

-If it doesn't convey any information, then what is `unit` good for?
-Most of the time, `unit` acts as a placeholder.
-Thus, we use `unit` for the return value of an operation like setting a mutable field that operates by side effect rather than by returning a value.
+The `unit` type that we see above is interesting in that it has only one possible value, written `()`.
+This means that a value of type `unit` doesn't convey any information.
+Instead, `unit` tends to be used as a placeholder.
+Thus, we use `unit` for the return value of an operation like setting a mutable field that communicates by side effect rather than by returning a value.
 It's also used as the argument to functions that don't require an input value.
 This is similar to the role that `void` plays in languages like C and Java.

 ### Mutable record fields